gurkanwar-singh/Style_Transfer/Readme.md

 ### output2499_1.png -- Output of the first run (content +style)
 ### output2499_2.png -- Output of the second run (content +style1 + style2)

+A comprehensive report is available to view in form of the pdf file: ###Project_Report